Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 In case customers want to communicate with existing resources on their Azure platform, they can use a VNet peering between two virtual networks.
 From the Citrix Cloud, customers can configure a VNet peering to their customer-managed virtual network by giving existing Azure subscription credentials.

 Customer Data Center: The resources in the data center are completely managed by the customer.
-In case the organization needs to leverage services that are running to Citrix Managed Desktops, the customer has to establish connectivity between the Azure Platform (owned by the customer) and data center by using site-to-site VPN or SD-WAN network services.
+In case the organization needs to use services that are running to CVAD Standard, the customer has to establish connectivity between the Azure Platform (owned by the customer) and data center by using site-to-site VPN or SD-WAN network services.

-Citrix Managed Desktops uses general-purpose compute power from the Azure platform to provide different types of catalogs.
+CVAD Standard uses general-purpose compute power from the Azure platform to provide different types of catalogs.
 A catalog is a group of identical virtual machines.
-CMD utilizes the D-series of VMs from Azure.
+CVAD Standard utilizes the D-series of VMs from Azure.
 The D-series VMs feature with fast CPUs and optimal CPU-to-memory configuration making them suitable for desktop workloads.

 The administrator has the option to select a machine (a combination of CPU and memory) during catalog creation.
 Available machine types are as follows: